freifunkstuff/meshviewer/README.md

 * support for hardware images (like hopglass)
 * much better handling for wrong/missing data in json
 * better router regexp that allows alphanumeric node ids (not limited to exactly 12 hex digits anymore)
+* Number of clients in local cloud (like in hopglass)

 ## Running with Docker